Animals Around the World Badge

 _____ 2.* Learn what type of animals live in the following biomes:

-A great resource for this requirements is http://www.blueplanetbiomes.org/world_biomes.htm.
+A great resource for these requirements is Blue Planet Biomes: http://www.blueplanetbiomes.org/world_biomes.htm (third party website).
 Please get parent’s permission before browsing this website.

 Level 3: Do six requirements including the two starred *

 _____ 1.* Do Level 2 requirements 1 & 2.
 Learn to identify at least 50 animals that do not live in your part of the world.

 _____ 2.* Choose one animal family and show how it differs around the world.
 This can be done via essay, booklet, poster, art project, oral presentation, etc. For example, if you chose wildcats, you would need to include the lion, tiger, lynx, cougar, jaguar, snow leopard, etc. There are 36 wildcat species around the world.
 How do they differ?